All comparisonsTask Managers

 Trello

-Wekan fails first because self-hosting and server updates must be maintained to keep the board running.
+Wekan fails first because it breaks when self-hosting and server updates must be maintained to keep the board running.

 Verdict